Jomsaruj/Express-series1-MyFirstExpressServer/README.md

 # my-first-express-server
 Here is my first experience with NodeJS web application framework - Express

+How to add express to your project

+1. nevigate to the directory
+2. open terminal and enter node npm init
+3. enter npm install express

 How to run server

 1. nevigate to the directory